BU: A Smart Choice

 - Kiplinger’s Personal Finance named BU #51 for Best Values in Colleges based on academic excellence and economic value.

-- Forbes ranks BU in the top 50 research universities.
+- Forbes ranks BU in the top 50 for research universities and in the top 100 for America’s Top Colleges.

 - Bloomberg Businessweek named BU’s School of Management undergraduate Finance program #7 in the nation.